Tigers vs. Mariners Player Props Betting Odds

-Player prop bet options for Julio Rodriguez, Spencer Torkelson and others are listed when the Seattle Mariners host the Detroit Tigers at T-Mobile Park on Friday (first pitch at 10:10 PM ET).
+Those looking to place a player prop wager can find odds on Julio Rodriguez, Spencer Torkelson and others in the Seattle Mariners-Detroit Tigers matchup at T-Mobile Park on Saturday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!